xieyuheng/milner-lisp.js/README.md

 # milner-lisp.js

-To practics implementing Hindley-Milner type system.
+An implementation of Hindley-Milner type system.

 ## Examples